mead-ml/mead-baseline/README.md

   - Language Detection (using word and char embeddings)
   - Question Categorization (QA trec) (93.6-94% static using SGD, 93.6-94.8% dynamic using adadelta)

-This architecture doesn't perform especially well on long posts compared to NBSVM or even SVM.
+This architecture doesn't seem to perform especially well on long posts compared to NBSVM or even SVM.
 However, this pattern is used to good effect as a compositional portion of larger models by various researchers.

 ## cnn-sentence -- static, no LookupTable layer